AdityaSinghh7/TakeBridge-S3/README.md

 ### Legacy scripts

 The orchestration helpers in `scripts/` remain for the FastAPI-based worker.
-Prefer calling `mcp_agent.planner.execute_mcp_task(...)` for all new automation.
+Prefer calling `mcp_agent.agent.execute_mcp_task(...)` for all new automation.
 If you continue to use the scripts, treat them as legacy shims until they are fully re-wired to the standalone planner.

 Refer to `Standalone_MCP_Plan.md` for the end-to-end architecture and the checklist for granular implementation status.